vsrinivas/fuchsia/docs/mg_and_lk.md

 # Magenta and LK

 LK is a Kernel designed for small systems typically used in embedded applications.
-It is good alternative to commercial offerings like [FreeRTOS](http://www.freertos.org/) or [ThreadX](http://rtos.com/products/threadx/).
+It is a good alternative to commercial offerings like [FreeRTOS](http://www.freertos.org/) or [ThreadX](http://rtos.com/products/threadx/).
 Such systems often have a very limited amount of ram, a fixed set of peripherals and a bounded set of tasks.